 Lost Surfboards Logo

 Yet another update to the visual identity.
-Lost Surfboards made the logo visually more stable and balanced while retaining the aggressive and rebellious style familiar from previous versions.
-The brand name and the additional word “Surfboards” are unified by a common style.
+Lost Surfboards made the logo more visually stable and balanced while retaining the aggressive, rebellious style familiar from previous versions.
+The brand name and the additional word “Surfboards” are unified in style.

-Among notable changes, the lightning-shaped letter “s” disappeared, it became simpler and straighter, a letter like any other, slightly calming the overall style of the inscription while retaining the composition’s energy.
+Among the notable changes, the lightning-shaped letter “s” disappeared; it became simpler and straighter, a letter like any other, slightly calming the inscription’s overall style while retaining the composition’s energy.

 At the bottom, a wide black rectangle appeared featuring the inscription “SURFBOARDS.”
 It uses a strict, simple sans-serif font with clear, straightforward, uppercase letters in white.
 The black background of the rectangle merges with the outline of the upper letters, making the entire composition appear monolithic and cohesive.